 Nine armed prisoners and a woman holding hostages in Nicosia's Central Prison, surrendered to prison authorities on Tuesday, (19 September).

-Nine armed prisoners and a woman holding hostages in Nicosia's Central Prison, surrendered to prison authorities on Tuesday, (19 September).
+Background: Nine armed prisoners and a woman holding hostages in Nicosia's Central Prison, surrendered to prison authorities on Tuesday, (19 September).
 The prisoners gave up their weapons and freed the hostages, four prison guards and three policemen, who they have held since an abortive escape attempt on Saturday (16 September).
 All the prisoners are closely connected to the recently disbanded extreme right-wing Eoka B organisation.
 The ring-leader, who police identified as Vassos Pavlides, master-minded last year's kidnapping of Cypriot President Sypros Kyrianou's son, Achilleas.

 SYNOPSIS: Government officials arrived at the Central Prison in Nicosia early Tuesday morning, as relatives and police continued their vigil outside.